-Can be found in just about any dollar/craft store.
+They can be found in just about any dollar/craft store.
 They come in different colours and sizes.
 In my experience, students love using gems in their play.
-They can pretend the gems are so many different things, and enjoy their texture and colours.
+They can pretend they are so many different things, and enjoy their texture and colours.

 Tiles and Wooden Blocks